Second-Time Director: Tze Chun and Cold Comes the Night

-Based on a script by Chun, Perkins and Simon, Eye of Winter was filmed in 22 days in upstate New York, a non-luxurious schedule slightly reminiscent of his first feature days.
+Based on a script by Chun, Perkins and Simon, Cold Comes the Night was filmed in 22 days in upstate New York, a non-luxurious schedule slightly reminiscent of his first feature days.
 But having departments with real budgets, and being able to work with actors of Bryan Cranston’s experience, provided innumerable new benefits.
 Chun worked extensively with him, Alice and the other key cast members before they began shooting, a process which helped shape the story.
 “The actors brought up a lot of good questions that changed the script for the better,” says Chun.
 “A big benefit of being a writer/director is you have that intimate knowledge of the script, and can work with your cast in that way.”
 Chun and his cast “talked about every scene” in advance, so when production began it was “more,‘don’t forget about what we talked about in pre-production’ than, what should we do here?’”, says Chun.

 Chun has parlayed his indie success well.
 He, his wife (Emmy-winning title producer Cara McKenney) and their baby son now live in Los Angeles, and in between his first and second movie, he’s sold a TV show to the CW network, picked up a Rockefeller fellowship, and remained diligent about his writing.
 I asked if being a father and a husband had at all shifted his priorities, or if it even made him averse to doing arthouse material.
 “My life is more settled, and whenever I can be with my family, it takes priority over industry events,” he said.
 But he recognized early on in his career, regardless of his family responsibilities, that he “couldn’t keep making $100K features” for the rest of his life.